Free consciousness lost; reason has slept

 Hanna Nielson

 Hanna Nielson is a writer-editor-filmmaker in Belfast, and Editor in Chief of The Belfast Review.
 We are delighted in welcoming Hanna onto the editorial team 2025.
-Hanna will be editing Issue 4 New Isles Press.

 Learn More